-Canon has recently launched two cameras.
-As well as the EOS 800D there’s also the more enthusiast-orientated EOS 77D.
-Both use Canon’s latest 24MP APS-C Dual Pixel CMOS AF sensor, and offer the same continuous shooting rate and ISO range.
+The Canon EOS 800D (also sold as the identical EOS Rebel T7i) is one of a pair of Canon DSLRs launched in early 2017.
+As well as the Rebel T7i/EOS 800D there’s also the more enthusiast-orientated EOS 77D.
+Both use Canon’s 24MP APS-C Dual Pixel CMOS AF sensor, and offer the same continuous shooting rate and ISO range.
 But where the EOS 77D offers more hands-on control for serious enthusiasts, the 800D cuts back on the complication to appeal more to novices.

-The regular autofocus system gets a boost too, going from the 19-point AF system in the EOS 750D to the 45-point autofocus of the EOS 80D.
+Canon has given the EOS 800D a decent autofocus system, going from the 19-point AF system in cheaper, older models to the 45-point autofocus of the EOS 80D (opens in new tab) and 90D (opens in new tab).
 The 800D may be designed for beginners, but it packs some of Canon’s latest imaging technology.

 There’s also a modest boost to the video recording performance: the 800D doesn’t offer 4K video, but it can shoot full HD at 60/50fps for half-speed slow motion at full video resolution.

 The EOS 800D offers some convincing improvements over its predecessor, then, but it’s got tough competition from other brands.
-The Nikon D5600 offers similar user-friendliness at a lower price; the Pentax K-70 is tough and versatile; the brilliant Fujifilm X-T20 is barely more expensive; and you can get the Sony Alpha 6000 at great knock-down prices.
+The Nikon D5600 (opens in new tab) offers similar user-friendliness at a lower price, the brilliant Fujifilm X-T20 is barely more expensive, especially now it's being discounted after the launch of the X-T30 (opens in new tab), and you can get the Sony Alpha 6000 (opens in new tab) at great knock-down prices.
 All of these cameras have 24-megapixel sensors too.

 Build and handling